-A parking ticket invoice (also called a “parking charge notice”) informs the owner of a motor vehicle of an infraction that occurred due to the wrongful parking of their car, and the associated cost they are required to pay.
+A parking ticket invoice (also called a “parking charge notice”) informs the owner of a motor vehicle of the costs they are required to pay for an infraction that occurred when they wrongfully parked their car.
 It can be issued by security companies, property managers, and parking garage/lot managers.
 Issuing parking fees can allow companies to turn a nuisance into an opportunity to increase revenue.

 Common Ticketable Offenses

-Privately issued tickets can be distributed for any activity the company deems as wrong (and can be proved in court as a wrongdoing).
-This can include:
+Privately issued tickets can be distributed for any activity the company deems as wrong (and can be proved in court as wrongdoing).
+These can include:

 - Double parking

 - Staying past the allotted time (meter runs out)